inzk0518/tp/docs/DeveloperGuide.md

 - Try `addcontact` with no arguments to observe the generic usage error.
 - Try `addcontact n/Zara Lim p/91234567 p/98765432` to see the duplicate prefix error.

+### Editing a Contact

+##### Editing a contact’s phone number

+Command: `edit 1 p/99272757`

+To simulate:<br>
+- Run `list` to show all contacts.
+- Choose a contact with ID 1.
+- Execute the command above.

+Expected:<br>
+- The contact with ID `1` has its phone updated to `99272757`.
+- Details of the updated contact appear in the status message.

+Variations:<br>
+- Change multiple fields (e.g., add `e/alice@newmail.com`) to confirm updates apply correctly.
+- Include extra whitespace between prefixes to confirm parsing tolerance.

+##### Missing field in edit command

+Command: `edit 1`

+To simulate:<br>
+- Run the command with no additional fields.

+Expected:<br>
+- No contact is edited.
+- Error message indicates missing field(s).

+Variations:<br>
+- Run `edit` alone to observe the same error.
+- Try invalid indexes (e.g., `edit 0`, `edit 999`) to confirm error handling.

 ### Deleting a contact

 ##### Deleting a contact by UUID